 His interest in children’s health disparities resulted in the formation of a working group, Break the Cycle of Autism Disparities, with a focus on disparities in diagnosis and services for low income minority families that has already had presentations at a number of conferences including the International Society for Autism Research in Montreal Canada in May 2019, 2 publications are in process

-Dr. Rubin sees patients at Developmental Pediatric Specialists on Mondays, Tuesdays and Thursdays.
+Dr. Rubin sees patients at Developmental Pediatric Specialists on Mondays and Thursdays.

 To schedule appointments please contact our office during normal business hours.

 Evaluation appointments generally last approximately 2 hours.
 We try to keep our wait time for evaluation appointments to a minimum as we understand that early intervention and detection is the key to a child's developmental success.

 Follow up appointments may last anywhere from 30 minutes to an hour depending on the complexity of the visit.

 Our office requires a 48 hour notice for appointment cancellations.
 With each appointment lasting anywhere from 30 minutes to 2 hours or more, it is necessary for us to bill for missed appointments due to the loss of time to the provider.

 Our practice does not participate with or file claims with any insurance plans, both private and/or Medicaid.
 Full payment is required for all services at the time that the services are rendered.
 We accept cash, checks, Visa, or MasterCard.
 We will provide you with the forms needed for you to submit any payments you make to your insurance company for any possible reimbursement.